Stroke. It’s a very gentle word, don’t you think?

 So, as a stroke survivor myself, I prefer the term ‘brain attack’.
 Most of us are familiar with the term ‘heart attack’ and how serious this is.
 Not wanting to make light of the situation, but a heart can be replaced, transplanted.
 A brain cannot.
 Any damage to the brain can affect any and all of the body’s systems, both physically and mentally (mobility, swallowing, talking, breathing, eyesight, memory, anxiety, depression, comprehension, concentration, etc).

-Let's change the word 'stroke' to 'brain attack'.
+So, let's change the term 'stroke' to 'brain attack'.
 Far more people would understand this, I feel.

-So, I have written my story to music.
+So, in order for people to understand better what 'stroke' really is, I have written my story to music.
 I am hoping to;